 10. Sleep And Rest

 Last but not least getting plenty of sleep and rest is essential.
-Proper rest and at least 6-8 hours of sleep is a must if you want to establish good health and happiness.
+Proper rest and at least 6-8 hours of sleep are a must if you want to establish good health and happiness.

 Try Sandalwood Rose Age Defying Eye Butter - 100% Natural, and made from pure organic ghee, and fragrant essential oils, to provide the rejuvenation your eyes need.
 It also goes on to reduce the appearance of puffy eyes and under-eye bags!